Keatsm/UNSWCourseMap/README.md

 - [ ] 'Show me a random course' button
 - [ ] Add other courses (eg COMM, ARTS, etc); maybe enabled which ones you want
 - [ ] Add postgraduate option
+- [ ] Add any mark prerequisites as edges on the graph